-Note: This object includes a derogatory slur.
-Such words and sentiments are not condoned by Museums Victoria which considers them to be racist.
+Note: This object includes derogatory slurs, references to and depictions of First Nations people.
+It also includes a white superiority messaging.
+Such words, images and sentiments are not condoned by Museums Victoria which considers them to be racist.
 Historical distance and context does not excuse or erase this fact.

 'The Australian Aborigine' by anatomist and anthropologist, Andrew Arthur Abbie (1905-1976).
 It was first published in the journal 'Oceania', December 1951, Vol. XXII.
 No. 2.
 This edition is a 1952 reprint by the Australasian Medical Publishing Company Limited.
-The article's author, Abbie, moved from England to Australia in the 1920s and in the 1950s wrote his first paper about First Peoples in Australia.
+The author moved from England to Australia in the 1920s and in the 1950s wrote his first paper about First Peoples in Australia.
 During his career he authored over 120 articles.
-This particular publication explores First Peoples' "...origin, ethnological affinities, physical characteristics, antiquity in Australia and relationship to the Tasmanian..." in anthropomorphic terms.
+This particular publication states it provides a scientific study of First Peoples' "...origin, ethnological affinities, physical characteristics, antiquity in Australia and relationship to the Tasmanian...".

 This publication does not have a cover and is held together at the spine by two metal staples.
 It has 20 pages front and back, 11 of which are text based on matt paper and four that are picture plates on glossy paper.
 The remaining six pages are blank.